Table of Contents

 2. Disinfect with bleach tablets

-Liquid bleach can be hazardous to deal with — you definitely don’t want that stuff getting anywhere near your mouth or bare hands, so if you want to skip the gloves and mask, consider these compact bleach tablets by Cleanex.
+Liquid bleach can be hazardous to deal with — you definitely don’t want that stuff getting anywhere near your mouth or bare hands, so if you want to skip the gloves and mask, consider these compact bleach tablets.
 They can be used for laundry and other multipurpose cleaning purposes, like disinfecting your humidifier.
 A safer way to keep bleach in the household that also has a longer shelf life.

 3. Use a pre-formulated cleaning solution